Rogério Skylab: Personal life and controversies

-Skylab has been married to photographer, record producer and plastic artist Solange Venturi since 1983; Venturi has designed the cover arts for most of the musician's albums since then.
+Skylab has been married to photographer, record producer and plastic artist Solange Venturi since 1983; they live in a house in the bairro of Botafogo.
+Venturi has designed the cover arts for most of the musician's albums since then.
 He is a self-described agnostic and has stated that, in regards to his work, "religion is a non-issue: it doesn't exist" in a 2002 web interview.
 A life-long fan of Fluminense, he has even recorded the club's anthem on the 2016 collaboration album Skylab & Tragtenberg, Vol. 1.

 Known for his extensive and varied musical and literary influences, some of his favorite writers are Machado de Assis (whom he considers "his Bible and his God"), João Cabral de Melo Neto ("the greatest Brazilian poet of all time", in his words), Carlos Drummond de Andrade, Clarice Lispector, Jorge Luis Borges, James Joyce, Rubens Figueiredo, Milton Hatoum, Cristóvão Tezza and Paulo Leminski; he claims that Leminski's 1975 novel Catatau is "one of the most beautiful books" he has ever read, and wrote a song in tribute to it (aptly titled "Catatau") for his 2019 album Nas Portas do Cu.
 Musically, he cites Arrigo Barnabé, Itamar Assumpção, Os Mulheres Negras, Graforreia Xilarmônica, Zumbi do Mato, Frank Zappa, Jupiter Apple and Damião Experiença as influences; his 2002 album Skylab III was dedicated to Damião.

-Skylab has expressed admiration towards former Governor of Rio de Janeiro Leonel Brizola (dedicating to him the song "O Preto do Brizola" off his 2018 album O Rei do Cu) and three-time petista President Luiz Inácio Lula da Silva; in a 2019 interview for radio program Pânico, broadcast by Jovem Pan, he described himself as "having ties to the left, [but] against political correctness".
+Skylab has expressed admiration towards former Governor of Rio de Janeiro Leonel Brizola (dedicating to him the song "O Preto do Brizola" off his 2018 album O Rei do Cu) and three-time petista President Luiz Inácio Lula da Silva; in a 2019 interview for radio program Pânico, broadcast by Jovem Pan FM, he described himself as "having ties to the left, [but] against political correctness".
 In 2016 he took part in the compilation A Música Contra o Golpe, organized by several other left-wing bands and artists in opposition to the impeachment of Dilma Rousseff, contributing with a cover of Gal Costa's "Três da Madrugada".
-He was also a frequent collaborator of the left-leaning news website Brasil 247 beginning in February 2019.
+From 2018 to 2022 he wrote a column for the left-leaning news website Brasil 247.